fbaua/mist/README.md

 [![Join the chat at https://gitter.im/ethereum/mist](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ethereum/mist)
 [![Code Triagers Badge](https://www.codetriage.com/ethereum/mist/badges/users.svg)](https://www.codetriage.com/ethereum/mist)

+This is a experimental Version of Mist for the Akroma Blockchain.

 The Mist browser is the tool of choice to browse and use Ðapps.

 For the Mist API see the [MISTAPI.md](MISTAPI.md).